unkhan87/hadrians-wall/README.md

 - __Timeline Section__

-  - This section emphasize on the events that took place leading to the wall and after the wall was built.
+  - This section focuses on the events that took place leading up to the wall being built and after the wall was built.
   - The section gives a very brief summary in a timeline fashion to the users regarding the events that took place and at what dates.
-  - This section again have been animated in order to capture user's attention.
+  - This section again has been animated in order to capture the user's attention.
   - I had to restructure this section and aligned the items vertically instead of horizantally once the screen size drops below 700px, so as to keep the structure of the page intact.
 Please see the screen shot below.

 ![Timeline](assets/docs/wall-timeline.png)